-The financial liabilities are de-recognised from the balance sheet when the under-lying obligations are extinguished, discharged, lapsed, cancelled, expires or legally released.
+The financial liabilities are de-recognised from the statement of financial position when the under-lying obligations are extinguished, discharged, lapsed, cancelled, expires or legally released.

 C. Measurement - derivative financial instruments

 Derivative financial instruments are classified as financial instruments at fair value through profit or loss.
 Such derivative financial instruments are initially recognised at fair value.
 They are subsequently measured at their fair value, with changes in fair value being recognised in the statement of profit and loss.